LA-38 Jammu and Others-V

-LA-38 Jammu and Others-V is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Chaudhary Mohammad Akbar Ibrahim of the Pakistan Tehreek-e-Insaf (PTI).
+LA-38 Jammu and Others-V is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Choudhary Zeeshan Younas Tanda of the Pakistan Muslim League (N) (PML(N)).
 It covers the area of Gujrat District, Wazirabad District, and Mandi Bahauddin District.
 Only refugees from Jammu and Ladakh settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held in this constituency on 21 July 2016.